Versão em Português aqui.

 I’ve used Arduino to program other kinds of memory.
 Why not also try EPROMs?
 Also, Arduinos

 are super cheap (Ebay/Ali express).
-However, I did not buy an Arduino only to program memories
+However, I did not buy an Arduino only to program memories,

 I have some here at home I use to all kinds of things.